requarks/docs-legacy/install.md

 	- Make sure no errors appear and that you have the following 2 lines:
 		- `[SERVER] HTTP/WS server started successfully!
 [RUNNING]`
 		- `[AGENT] All jobs completed successfully!
 Going to sleep for now.`
+	- Browse to your Wiki from your browser.
+You should see the Wiki.js welcome screen.
 8. Now that you know that the server runs fine, **kill** the server sending key combination `CTRL-C` twice.
 	- Why?
 Because we are not going to actually run the server this way.
 We were only making sure it runs without error.